KorkinLab/infection-dynamics/README.md

 The project needs to be configured through an integrated development environment (IDE) for development and simulation.
 The project was developed using IntelliJ IDEA and the Community Edition (free) for your OS and architecture can be downloaded from [here](https://www.jetbrains.com/idea/download/).

 ### 3. IDE Project Configuration
-Create an `IdeaProjects` directory in your Home directory.
 Download the GitHub repository from [here](https://github.com/KorkinLab/infection-dynamics/archive/refs/heads/main.zip).
-Unzip the repository and place the `NorwalkVirus` and `NorwalkSim` directories in `IdeaProjects`.
-In a terminal navigate to the `NorwalkSim` directory and rename the `idea` directory.
+Then use the below commands from your Downloads directory to setup the project directories.
 ```
+$ mkdir ~/IdeaProjects
+$ unzip infection-dynamics-main.zip
+$ mv infection-dynamics-main/Norwalk* ~/IdeaProjects
-$ mv idea .idea
+$ mv ~/IdeaProjects/NorwalkSim/idea ~/IdeaProjects/NorwalkSim/.idea
 ```
 Launch IntelliJ and on first launch the Azul JDK 11 should be automatically detected.
 Then select the "Open" option, from which select the `~/IdeaProjects/NorwalkSim`.